8bitnation/slack-danklebot/docs/team.md

 ## channels

 Selecting a channel will expand or collapse it, showing or hiding any scheduled events.
+The number to the right of the channel name indicates the number of scheduled events in the channel.

 If you issued the `/team` command in one of the channels associated with the bot above, when you first visit the bot service or refresh the page, that channel should already be expanded showing any scheduled events for the channel.